Wacom-Developer/personal-knowledge-library/README.md

 ## Introduction

-In knowledge management there is a distinction between data, information and knowledge.
+In knowledge management there is a distinction between data, information, and knowledge.
 In the domain of digital ink this means:

-- **Data** - The equivalent would be the ink strokes
+- **Data—** The equivalent would be the ink strokes
-- **Information** - After using handwriting-, shape-, math-, or other recognition processes ink strokes are converted into machine readable content, such as text, shapes, math representations, other other digital content
+- **Information—** After using handwriting-, shape-, math-, or other recognition processes, ink strokes are converted into machine-readable content, such as text, shapes, math representations, other digital content
-- **Knowledge / Semantics** -  Beyond recognition content needs to be semantically analysed to become semantically understood based on a shared common knowledge.
+- **Knowledge / Semantics** - Beyond recognition content needs to be semantically analyzed to become semantically understood based on shared common knowledge.

 The following illustration shows the different layers of knowledge:
 ![Levels of ink knowledge layers](https://github.com/Wacom-Developer/personal-knowledge-library/blob/main/assets/knowledge-levels.png)

 For handling semantics, Wacom introduced the Wacom Private Knowledge (WPK) cloud service to manage personal ontologies and its associated personal knowledge graph.

-This library provide simplified access to Wacom's personal knowledge cloud service.
+This library provides simplified access to Wacom's personal knowledge cloud service.
 It contains:

-- Basic datastructures for Ontology object and entities from the knowledge graph
+- Basic datastructures for an Ontology object and entities from the knowledge graph
 - Clients for the REST APIs
 - Connector for Wikidata public knowledge graph